Vyral/kristy-moore-recruiting/_posts/2019-03-14-points-to-know-if-you-want-to-guide-your-clients-through-a-transaction.md

 After a deal goes under contract, the part of the deal called transaction management can begin.

-**The first thing that people need to do for this stage of the process is to get a copy of the contract, complete with all relevant deadlines.** This is so that everyone in the transaction understands exactly what they need to signed, as well as all the important dates they need to pay attention to.
+**The first thing that people need to do for this stage of the process is to get a copy of the contract, complete with all relevant deadlines.** This is so that everyone in the transaction understands exactly what they need to sign, as well as all the important dates they need to pay attention to.
 You’d be surprised at how many people have no idea what they signed, since they didn’t read the contract, and therefore don’t know what comes next.

 When you send an email with all the details of the transactions and the deadlines, it’s important to let them know what the next phase of the process is going to be.
 People are always thinking about what’s next, and it will keep you from getting late-night phone calls from clients wondering about what’s happening with their deal.